Biden gives commencement speech at Howard University: ‘Hope can defeat fear’

-Biden, the seventh sitting president to give the commencement address at the historically Black university, told the graduating class that he hoped hatred was losing the battle after former President Obama was elected and reelected as the country’s first Black president.
+Biden told the historically Black university’s graduating class that he hoped hatred was losing the battle after former Pres.
+Barack Obama was elected and reelected as the country’s first Black president.
 But he said hatred “never goes away” and only “hides under the rocks.”

 “A vivid demonstration when it comes to race in America, hope doesn’t travel alone.
 It’s shadowed by fear, by violence and by hate,” he said.